 Showing all 1 result

-Culinary apples ripen through the autumn.
-The picking time for each variety is given but each variety.
-For a helpful overall guide click here You can also see a summary on the ‘Picking & Storage’ advice page.
+Apples ripen through the autumn.
+You may wish to choose a selection of trees and spread the picking time.
+These details are provided for each variety.
+For a helpful overall guide click here.
+You can also see a summary on the ‘Picking & Storage’ advice page.

 Apples require a pollination partner.
 Each variety has a flowering period between A – early and E – late.
 A variety can be pollinated by another of the same flowering group or one to either side.
 These details are provided for each variety.
 For an overall summary visit the pollination advice page.

-Discount information – the following discounts apply on total order value, excluding carriage.
-5% on 5+ trees, 10% on 10+ trees.
-Carriage based on quantity – see Delivery page for more details.
+Discount information – 5% on 5+ trees 10% on 10+ trees.
+Carriage based on quantity – see the Delivery page for more details.

-Apple trees are dispatched between late November and early April when dormant.
+Apple trees are dispatched between late November and March when dormant.

 Availability: In stockOut of stock

-Pollination group – D Picking time – mid October Storage until – May
+Pollination group – B Picking time – September Storage until – November